 Hey, it’s been a while!
 I’ve still been taking photos as usual, but this website hasn’t seen updates in a long time.
-A lot of my updates go on my Photography Banzai Facebook page due to convenience.
+A lot of my photo updates go on my Cosplay Banzai Facebook page (recently rebranded) due to convenience.
 Personal websites, in my experience, don’t get much traffic with articles like this.
 Most of this site’s traffic are my old Pentax equipment reviews.

 Here are a few photos I took at a local cosplay photography meetup.
 The meetup is usually centered around photos with horses that we have available, but we still mostly just take photos of the cosplayers by themselves.
 It’s really just a big group of friends hanging out and enjoying a mutual hobby (while we also eat, drink, and have a bonfire).
 Stuff like this is what it’s all about!